astropy/astropy/docs/development/pd/contributing_codebase.rst

 .. code-block:: bash

     set PYTHONHASHSEED=314159265
-    pytest pandas -n 4 -m "not slow and not network and not db and not single_cpu" -r sxX
+    pytest astropy -n 4 -m "not slow and not network and not db and not single_cpu" -r sxX

 On Unix use

 .. code-block:: bash

     export PYTHONHASHSEED=314159265
-    pytest pandas -n 4 -m "not slow and not network and not db and not single_cpu" -r sxX
+    pytest astropy -n 4 -m "not slow and not network and not db and not single_cpu" -r sxX

 For more, see the `pytest <https://docs.pytest.org/en/latest/>`_ documentation.